Up to 50% off sofas & mattresses — limited‑time deals.

 Where paying more often makes sense:

-• Upholstery if you have pets, kids, or high sunlight exposure
+• Upholstery, if you have pets, kids, or strong sunlight

 Where paying more can be optional:

-• Designer legs, trendy silhouettes, rare colors that lock you into a look you may outgrow
+• Decorative legs, trend-driven shapes, and rare colors that may lock you into a look you outgrow

 How to Shop: Showroom Tests, Questions to Ask, and Online Ordering